 \subsection{Overview: Self Structural Semantic Alignment}

 RZSC presents a more formidable challenge than previous tasks, primarily owing to the absence of label information and an increased vocabulary size.
 As illustrated in part (a) of Fig.~\ref{exp:motivation}, the performance of CLIP declines sharply as the vocabulary size increases.
-This decline can be attributed to the introduction of open redundant words as hard negative samples, which creates noise and confuses the CLIP model, hindering its ability to accurately identify pseudo labels.
+This decline can be attributed to the inclusion of confusing open words as hard negative samples, which introduces noise to pre-trained CLIP, hindering its ability to accurately identify image-category alignments.

-It motivates us to propose the Self Structural Semantic Alignment (\textbf{S\textsuperscript{3}A}) framework, aiming at discovering the structural semantics through interactive self-alignment between visual images and textual vocabulary.
-As shown in Fig.~\ref{fig:sssa}, \textbf{S\textsuperscript{3}A} deploys a Cluster-Vote-Prompt-Realign (CVPR) algorithm to explore structural semantics as pseudo labels, and utilizes a self-training procedure to iteratively refine both models and pseudo supervision.
-Our CVPR algorithm and the self-training procedure mutually enhance each other: as training progresses in adapting representations, the teacher model can provide increasingly reliable pseudo alignments in subsequent iterations of the CVPR algorithm.
-Concurrently, the CVPR algorithm contributes structural semantics as part of the supervisory signal for self-training.
+We are motivated to propose our Self Structural Semantic Alignment (\textbf{S\textsuperscript{3}A}) framework, which discovers the structural semantics through iterative self-alignment between visual images and textual vocabulary.
+As shown in Fig.~\ref{fig:sssa}, our \textbf{S\textsuperscript{3}A} incorporates a Cluster-Vote-Prompt-Realign (CVPR) algorithm to derive structural semantics as alignment labels, and both models and pseudo alignments are iteratively refined during self-training.
+Our CVPR algorithm and \textbf{S\textsuperscript{3}A} self-training procedure can achieve a synergistic effect: as training progresses in adapting representations, the teacher model can provide increasingly reliable pseudo alignments in subsequent iterations.
+Concurrently, the CVPR algorithm contributes structural semantics as a refined supervisory signal for subsequent self-training.
 We elaborate on all components in the sections that follow.